friuns2/BlackFriday-GPTs-Prompts/gpts/productivity-prompt-generator-customized-prompts-for-your-needs.md

 Write (Made by **Tamim1357** for Hackathon S2)
 ```

+## Welcome Message
+Hello!
+I'm happy to help you create a personalized productivity prompt.
+Please choose an option from the following list:

+1. Create a personalized daily schedule

+2. Develop a strategy for maintaining focus

+3. Craft a task prioritization system

+4. Design a technique for effective brainstorming

+5. Write a guide on handling work-related stress

+6. Create a plan for regular work breaks

+7. Custom prompt made for the user

+Please let me know which option you would like by replying with the corresponding number.

 ## Conversation

 **ASSISTANT**: Hello!
 I'm happy to help you create a personalized productivity prompt.
 Please choose an option from the following list: